etherlabsio/avcapture/Readme.md

 ### start-recording

 - POST: <http://IP:8080/start_recording>
 - "ffmpeg:options" and "chrome:options" are optional.
-If it is specified, the original arguments to these applications will be replaced completely with the provided one.
-User has to take care on the arguments passed for proper functionality.
+If it is specified, the original arguments to these applications will be replaced completely with the one provided below.

 ```json
 {